jakebullet70/OctoTouchController/README.md

 # OctoTouchController (OctoTC)
 A dedicated touch screen controller for Octoprint supporting older Android phones / tablets (Android 4.X) Device specs: Android **4.x or above**, 4inch screen with a minimum resolution of 680x340.
-It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).  ** Works with OctoKlipper **
+It is Free Software and released under the [GNU Affero General Public License V3](https://www.gnu.org/licenses/agpl-3.0.html).
+** Works with OctoKlipper **
+** Direct support comming for Klipper **

 Add a dedicated touch screen to your 3D printer with a *LOW/NO COST* Android device you probibly already have!